Parameters of 220 million stars from Gaia BP/RP spectra: Conclusions

 Alongside the stellar atmospheric parameters, we obtain a large catalog of precisely determined stellar distances and extinctions, which will be the foundation of a next-generation 3D dust map in the Milky Way.
 We additionally find evidence that the \Gaia XP spectra contain information on variation in the dust extinction curve.
 We therefore expect ``the next generation'' of dust maps to benefit now only from the increased precision allowed by \Gaia XP spectra, but also to include variation of the extinction curve.
 We leave this avenue of investigation to follow-up work.

 Finally, the stellar parameters presented in this paper are a promising resource for studying stellar populations in the Milky Way.
 Based on our validation dataset, we achieve typical errors of 90~K in $\teff$, 0.15~dex in $\feh$ and $\logg$, and 0.03~mag in $E$ (a parameter that is roughly equivalent to $\ebv$).
-The determination of $\feh$ is particularly precise for giant stars, which could be used as tracers of the metallicity distribution in the Milky Way.
-We likewise leave this as a direction for future work.